kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 Search for BREX data modules recursively.

 -S\[tu\]
-Check SNS (Standard Numbering System) rules.
+Check Standard Numbering System (SNS) rules.
 The SNS of each specified data module is checked against the combination of all SNS rules of all specified BREX data modules.